cosminadrianpopescu/azul/README.md

 function instead of `vim.api.nvim_set_keymap` to set a keymap.
 The parameters are identical (see the example config provided).

-Sometimes (see the `zellij.lua` workflow config), you might want to build this modes as submode of another vim mode (like terminal).
-This might happen because you want to switch to panel mode (for example) from terminal mode, rather than passing through normal mode.
-In this case, you have to set the `base_mode` parameter in the options table when calling `require('azul').set_key_map`.
-See the `zellij.lua` file for an example.

 ### Nested mode

 This solves the issue of running an `azul` session inside another `azul`